ravindranantony/PP/README.md

 Pepper Programming is an innovative and comprehensive no-code software engineering course designed to equip individuals with the skills and knowledge needed to develop software applications without traditional coding.
 The course provides a practical and hands-on approach to software development, focusing on empowering participants to build robust and scalable applications using visual programming tools and platforms.

-Currently taking place in Stockholm, Sweden, Pepper Programming is led by Senthazal Ravi (Twitter Profile), a highly experienced professional with 25 years of expertise in Software Engineering, Product Management, and AI/ML.
+Currently taking place in Stockholm, Sweden, Pepper Programming is led by Senthazal Ravi (https://twitter.com/senthazalravi), a highly experienced professional with 25 years of expertise in Software Engineering, Product Management, and AI/ML.
 With a deep understanding of the industry's evolving landscape, Senthazal brings a wealth of practical insights and real-world examples to the course, enriching the learning experience for participants.
 Course Highlights:

 No-Code Software Development: Pepper Programming is specifically designed for individuals who want to develop software applications but have little to no coding experience.
 The course introduces a range of powerful visual programming tools and platforms that enable participants to build functional applications without writing extensive code.